Mental disorder: Sexuality related

+A systematic review explored the prevalence of sexual dysfunction in psychiatric patients free from psychotropic medications and somatic diseases.
+The review included 24 studies with 1,199 participants and identified high rates of sexual dysfunction across various psychiatric disorders.
+Reported prevalence ranged from 45%-93% for depressive disorders, 33%-75% for anxiety disorders, 25%-81% for obsessive–compulsive disorder (OCD), and 25% for schizophrenia.
+Sexual desire was frequently impaired in depressive disorders, PTSD, and schizophrenia, while OCD and anxiety disorders were associated with difficulties during the orgasm phase.

+The findings emphasize the importance of addressing sexual health in psychiatric care through psychoeducation, sexual history assessments, and targeted interventions.
+This highlights the significant impact of psychopathology on sexual functioning.

 Other

-Impulse control disorder: People who are abnormally unable to resist certain urges or impulses that could be harmful to themselves or others, may be classified as having an impulse control disorder, and disorders such as kleptomania (stealing) or pyromania (fire-setting).
+Impulse control disorders: People who are abnormally unable to resist certain urges or impulses that could be harmful to themselves or others, may be classified as having an impulse control disorder, and disorders such as kleptomania (stealing) or pyromania (fire-setting).
 Various behavioral addictions, such as gambling addiction, may be classed as a disorder.
 Obsessive–compulsive disorder can sometimes involve an inability to resist certain acts but is classed separately as being primarily an anxiety disorder.

-Substance use disorder: This disorder refers to the use of drugs (legal or illegal, including alcohol) that persists despite significant problems or harm related to its use.
+Substance use disorders: This disorder refers to the use of drugs (legal or illegal, including alcohol) that persists despite significant problems or harm related to its use.
 Substance dependence and substance abuse fall under this umbrella category in the DSM.
 Substance use disorder may be due to a pattern of compulsive and repetitive use of a drug that results in tolerance to its effects and withdrawal symptoms when use is reduced or stopped.

-Dissociative disorder: People with severe disturbances of their self-identity, memory, and general awareness of themselves and their surroundings may be classified as having these types of disorders, including depersonalization disorder or dissociative identity disorder (which was previously referred to as multiple personality disorder or "split personality").
+Dissociative disorders: People with severe disturbances of their self-identity, memory, and general awareness of themselves and their surroundings may be classified as having these types of disorders, including depersonalization derealization disorder or dissociative identity disorder (which was previously referred to as multiple personality disorder or "split personality").

-Cognitive disorder: These affect cognitive abilities, including learning and memory.
+Cognitive disorders: These affect cognitive abilities, including learning and memory.
 This category includes delirium and mild and major neurocognitive disorder (previously termed dementia).

-Developmental disorder: These disorders initially occur in childhood.
-Some examples include autism spectrum disorder, oppositional defiant disorder and conduct disorder, and attention deficit hyperactivity disorder (ADHD), which may continue into adulthood.
-Conduct disorder, if continuing into adulthood, may be diagnosed as antisocial personality disorder (dissocial personality disorder in the ICD).
-Popular labels such as psychopath (or sociopath) do not appear in the DSM or ICD but are linked by some to these diagnoses.